Automation is the market demand. WordPress started thinking about sophisticated automation between web browsers and servers long ago.

 Implications of using Heartbeat API

-Heartbeat API not only slows down your website, but it can also have more severe implications if you are using shared hosting.
-Typically all shared hosting allows a finite number of CPU utilization although they tell that they offer unlimited bandwidth.
+Heartbeat API not only slows down your website but can also have more severe implications if you use shared hosting.

 How to Disable WordPress Heartbeat API